oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We refined our code based on practice results
 - We improved our teamwork through practice

 **Key Point:** Practice doesn't make perfect, but it makes you better.
-Every practice session taught us something!
+Every practice you know what is wrong!
 ---

 ### Q13: What was your biggest challenge with the robot and how did you overcome it?